ryanjphillips/JediAcademySinglePlayerLinux/README.md

 Enable or disable coloring heights that give an elevation boost if jumping from the current height.

+#### `r_showElevationBoostsColor[R,G or B]` (0 - 255)

+Color components (red, green, blue) used to mark heights that will give an elevation boost.
+Color can be set more conveniently with the command `showElevationBoostsColor`.
+Applies after reloading the map.

 ### Gameplay

 #### `g_vrgi` (0 or 1)